1vecera/Stat-Prog-Len-PJ1/Quantlet_9_and_10_Leagues_Predictability/Readme.md

 Published in: Statistical Programming Languages - Student Project on Analaysis of a FIFA Data set

 Description: 'In these quantlets we are calculating the predictability of chosen leagues.
 We are using entropy as a proxy of the level of competitiveness of a certain league or a match.
-The entropy is calculated on the basis of probabilities which different outcomes of the matches, which are, in its turn, retrieved from the bidding odds provided by a gambling agency.'
+The entropy is calculated on the basis of probabilities which different outcomes of the matches, which are, in its turn, retrieved from the bidding odds provided by a gambling agency.Mean entropy by leagues and teams were also calculated and plotted.'

 Keywords: Entropy, competitivness, predictability